 The UW–Madison Arboretum is just a few miles south of campus in the heart of the city, but its 1,260 acres take visitors to the wild side.
 Gardens, prairies, woods and more than 20 miles of trails will make you forget the city’s bustle.
 Tours and classes are available.

-The Botanical Garden is located between Lathrop and Chamberlin halls.
+The Botany Garden is located between Lathrop and Chamberlin halls.
 More than 500 species represent plants from all over the world.

 The Botany Greenhouse is a refuge of greenery and serenity, showcasing more than 1,000 species in distinct aquatic, desert and tropical communities.
 Tours available by appointment.